King of the Ants: Plot

 Sean Crawley is a young man struggling to make ends meet in suburban Los Angeles.
 "Duke" Wayne introduces Sean to his boss, Ray Matthews, a shady real estate developer.
 Ray initially hires Sean to follow Eric Gatley, an accountant who has been investigating Ray's company, but later offers him $13,000 to kill Eric.
 Although ambivalent, Sean breaks into Eric's house and beats him to death.
 Ray refuses to pay Sean and has him abducted when he protests.

 At Ray's secluded farm, it emerges that he never had any intention of paying Sean for the killing.
-Sean is shot in the head but survives and reveals that he has hidden evidence stolen from Eric that will incriminate Ray in the murder and other crimes.
-Ray and his men torture Sean in an unsuccessful attempt to obtain the location of the file.
-Failing that, they spend several weeks beating Sean in an effort to destroy his memory.
+Sean then reveals that he has hidden evidence stolen from Eric that will incriminate Ray in the murder and other crimes.
+Ray and his men torture Sean by hitting him with an iron golf club to his head, attempting to obtain the location of the file, albeit unsuccessfully.
+Failing that, they spend several weeks beating Sean, intending to turn him into a vegetable in an effort to destroy his memory, over which he has nightmares about Eric's wife, Susan, whom he had met earlier while scoping their house, at night, that become more monstrous over time.

-Eventually Sean escapes, killing Duke, and finds his way to a homeless shelter where he befriends Eric's widow, Susan, who is oblivious to his role in her husband's death.
+Eventually, Sean kills Duke by biting a chunk out of his neck, and escapes, initially with the help of his friend George, who followed Ray to his house in his work van, before he kicks him out after Sean, in a belligerent state, said he liked killing the people he killed, and finds his way to a homeless shelter where he befriends Susan, who is oblivious to his role in her husband's death.
 She nurses him back to health, they become lovers, and he moves into her house.
-Susan finds Sean's incriminating files and realizes his role in Eric's death; enraged, she attacks him, and Sean accidentally kills her while defending himself.
+Susan eventually recognizes Sean after remembering the time he was over at their place, finds Sean's incriminating files, and realizes his role in Eric's death; enraged, she attacks him, and Sean accidentally kills her while defending himself.

 Having lost what he saw as his chance for redemption in Susan, Sean returns to Ray's farm to engage in a campaign of revenge.
 He disables Ray's henchmen Carl and Beckett, then douses Ray in gasoline and sets him on fire before turning the gas stove on.
 He stages the scene to make it appear that the fire was accidental, then walks away from the house as it explodes with everyone inside.